Hiawatha (Amtrak train): Equipment

 Three trainsets are required to operate the service.
 The usual Hiawatha train sets are formed of one Siemens SC-44 locomotive on the southward end, an EMD F40PH derived "control car" on the northward end, and six Horizon Fleet 68-seat coaches.
 One car at the rear end in the direction of travel is designated a "quiet" car with limitations placed on cell phone usage and loud conversations.
 During winter months, an Amfleet coach is normally used on each end in lieu of a Horizon coach to serve as quiet cars.

 In August 2019, the Federal Railroad Administration (FRA) awarded WisDOT up to $25.2 million to purchase six new coaches and three new cab cars for the route, allowing the replacement of the NPCUs.
 The new equipment was expected to enter service in 2022, but as of August 2023, reliability issues with the NPCUs combined with the new equipment not yet having been assigned to the route resulted in the suspension of checked baggage and trainside bicycle service.

 All Horizon cars were removed from service in late March 2025 due to corrosion issues, resulting in several daily trips being replaced with buses.
 Trips using other equipment (such as the Siemens Venture trainsets) continued to run.
 Service was restored in early April.
-As of April 2025, Amtrak plans to lease one set of three Bombardier BiLevel coaches and one locomotive from Metro Transit – normally used for the Northstar Line – for temporary use on the Hiawatha.
+As of April 2025, Amtrak plans to lease one set of three Bombardier BiLevel coaches and one locomotive from Metro Transit – previously used for the now-defunct Northstar Line – for temporary use on the Hiawatha.
 This lease was approved on May 15, 2025.